Slevinski/slevinski.github.io/series/university-of-iowa/README.md

 It is not the general Sutton SignWriting infrastructure series, though it can connect readers to the broader platform when needed.

-The generalized infrastructure, philanthropy, host-home, and precedent materials live in `Sutton SignWriting Infrastructure and Program`.
+The generalized infrastructure, philanthropy, host-structure, and precedent materials live in `Sutton SignWriting Infrastructure and Program`.

 ## Public Reading Path